tkurbad/RTIMULib2/README.md

 ### Linux

-This directory contains the embedded Linux demo apps (for Raspberry Pi and Intel Edison) and also the Python interface to RTIMULib.
+This directory contains the embedded Linux demo apps (for BeagleBone/Raspberry Pi and Intel Edison) and also the Python interface to RTIMULib.
+See Linux/README.md (https://github.com/VCTLabs/RTIMULib2/blob/master/Linux/README.md) for build and setup details.

 ### RTHost